 Here is a preview of the data for Primary School Students:

-First, we want to clean the data by removing duplicate records.
-Next, we want to find the total amount a student gets (sum of all 4 categories) and find the following statistics for each class and save it in separate Excel destinations:
+First, we want to refine our data by removing duplicate records.
+Next, we want to find the total amount a student gets (sum of all 4 categories) and find the following statistics for each class.
+Finally, we will save the outputs in separate Excel destinations:

 - Average total allowance